George Curry (politician)

 George Alexander Curry (April 3, 1861 – November 27, 1947) was a U.S. military officer and politician.
-He was governor of New Mexico Territory from 1907 to 1910, and once it became a state he represented it in the 62nd United States Congress.
+He was the 17th governor of New Mexico Territory from 1907 to 1910, and once it became a state he represented it in the 62nd United States Congress.
 Curry County, New Mexico, is named in his honor.

 Early life

 He was born in Bayou Sara, West Feliciana Parish, Louisiana, on April 3, 1861, to George Alexander and Clara Madden Curry.
 He was the eldest of four sons.
 Curry's mother was a graduate of Dublin University and his father was a mechanic who managed Greenwood Plantation.
 His father served as a captain in the Confederate Army and after the Civil War purchased Sevastopol Plantation.
 Curry's father was a parish leader of the local Ku Klux Klan, and in 1870 he was ambushed and killed.
 Three years later Curry's mother moved the family to Dodge City, Kansas, where Curry got his first job at age 12 working as a messenger boy for a mercantile company.
 Following his mother's death in 1879, Curry moved to Lincoln County, New Mexico, where he worked on a cattle ranch until 1881.
 Over the next few years Curry held several jobs managing stores and hotels.
 He acted as post trader at Fort Stanton, and engaged in the mercantile and stock business until 1886.